af83/jquery.mustache/README.md

 You can see a working example in the example directory.

+## Usage
+The python script generating the templates files (one file for each language) accepts several arguments, which let you specify:

+  - where are your template files located;
+  - for which languages you want to generate the templates (i18n);
+  - if you want to skip the creation/update of po and mo files (the po files need to exist for the templates files to be created).

+The help:

+    $ python ../src/generate_templates.py -h
+    Usage: generate_templates.py [options]

+    Options:
+      -h, --help            show this help message and exit -d DIR, --msdir=DIR   Generate templates files from templates in given DIR -l LANGUAGES, --languages=LANGUAGES
+                            Specify the languages you want.
+Ex: en,fr,de -s, --skipi18n        Skip po/mo files update/creation process.
+For this to work, you need to have the po files of the requested languages (even if empty)

 ## License

 This program is free software: you can redistribute it and/or modify